chef/automate/components/docs-chef-io/content/automate/ha_common.md

 1. For rotating the PostgreSQL credentials, type the command `./scripts/credentials set postgresql --auto` and press **Enter**. .

-1. For rotating the ElasticSearch credentials, type the command, `./scripts/credentials set elasticsearch --auto` and press **Enter**.
+1. For rotating the Elasticsearch credentials, type the command, `./scripts/credentials set elasticsearch --auto` and press **Enter**.

 ### What are Self Signed Certificates?